Tjobe-1/wolkenkijker/README.md

 ## Grind the ground glass
 1. Cut the glass to size (100 x 90 mm)
+2. Sand down the sharp edges of the glass
-2. Grind the glass following [this video tutorial](https://www.youtube.com/watch?v=RVCxuESAiCw).
+3. Grind the glass following [this video tutorial](https://www.youtube.com/watch?v=RVCxuESAiCw).

 ⚠️ **Safety Tip**: Wear gloves and eye protection when cutting or grinding glass.